Liberate

 8)

-The arrest warrant had no probable cause on it.
-(See Exhibit A Below)
+warrant had no probable cause on it.

-The Rangers had met with a D.A. in Titus County and were told that they
+The Rangers had met with a D.A. in Titus County and were told that

 had no probable cause.
-He told them that the best they could do was
+He told them that the best they could

 obtain a Consent to Search of my apartment.
-They knowingly went to
+They knowingly

-Marion County and intentionally acquired a warrant with no probable
+Marion County and intentionally acquired a warrant with no

 cause.
-At trial, the judge said the "good faith" rule applied, but it
+At trial, the judge said the "good faith" rule

-shouldn't have, because they were aware that there was no probable
+shouldn't have, because they were aware that there was no

 cause.

-9) When Governor Perry made the DNA testing on biological matter
+When Governor Perry made the DNA testing on biological matter

-located law in Texas, I filed a motion for DNA testing inside the
+located law in Texas, I filed a motion for DNA testing inside

 waistband of those jeans, but it was denied.
-Before the jury came back
+Before the jury

-with the guilty verdict, they had sent a note to the court requesting to
+with the guilty verdict, they had sent a note to the court

 see those jeans.
-The jeans were a deciding factor in the verdict.
-My
+The jeans were a deciding factor in the

 DNA motion was denied.